Dominis West

 No analysis available

-I looked for hotel pool language such as hotel rental pool, managed by hotel, Hilton pool, or similar brand-managed programs and found none.
-Since STR allowance is also not evidenced, hotel pool participation is not supported.
+I looked for hotel pool references such as hotel rental pool, Hilton pool, Ritz pool, managed by hotel, or similar brand-managed programs and found nothing.
+Since the remarks do not show STR being allowed, hotel pool participation is not supported either.

 No analysis available